Location and Area

 Jhalawar is located in the south east corner of Rajasthan at the edge of the Malwa plateau.
 The State of Madhya Pradesh borders Jhalawar on the south west and in the east of Jhalawar district, while to the north west, north and north east are Ramganj Mandi, Sangod tehsils of Kota district and north east are Atru and Chhipabarod tehsils of Baran district.

 To the north the Mukandara Range, running from north-west to east.
-From a rough boundary between the two district but Khanpur is beyond the main range.
+From a rough boundary between the two districts but Khanpur is beyond the main range.

 The district is situated between 23o45'20'' and 24o52'17'' north latitudes and 75o27'35'' and 76o56'48'' east longitudes.